Pantera: 1981–1986: Formation and early glam years

-In 1984, Pantera released their second studio album, Projects in the Jungle.
-Although still very much a glam metal album, the band members crafted songs that had less overbearing melodic influences than songs from the previous album.
+In 1984, Pantera released its second studio album, Projects in the Jungle.
+Though still very much a glam metal album, it contained more notable influences in the vein of bands like Judas Priest.
 Another change was Terry Glaze's name, as he was henceforth credited as "Terrence Lee".
 In addition, a music video for the album's lead track, "All Over Tonight", was eventually created.
 Projects in the Jungle was also released on the band's independent Metal Magic Records label and produced by Jerry Abbott.
+According to Vinnie Paul in 1990, the album sold 15,000+ copies.

-In 1985, Pantera released their third studio album, titled I Am the Night.
-As with Projects in the Jungle, this album saw Pantera's sound becoming heavier (though still rooted in glam metal), and the heavy metal press took more notice of the band.
+In 1985, Pantera released its third studio album, titled I Am the Night.
+As with Projects in the Jungle, this album saw improved production and Pantera's sound becoming heavier (though still rooted in glam metal), and the heavy metal press took more notice of the band.
 Because of poor distribution, I Am the Night turned out to be a costly album to many fans.
 Around 25,000 copies of the album were sold.
 Pantera's second music video was produced for the track "Hot and Heavy".
-By 1986, Glaze's glam approach did not fit the band's developing style, and he and the other members parted ways.
+By 1986, Glaze's glam approach did not fit the band's developing style, and tensions between Glaze and rest of the band were rising.
+The breaking point came when, according to Glaze, following a dispute around the band's voting system (namely that the Abbott's, including Jerry Abbott, never split their vote), the other members and he parted ways.